Cubic zirconia: Synthesis

-Currently the primary method of cubic zirconia synthesis employed by producers remains to be through the skull-melting method.
-This method was patented by Josep F. Wenckus and coworkers in 1997.
-This is largely due to the process allowing for temperatures of over 3000 degrees to be achieved, lack of contact between crucible and material as well as the freedom to choose any gas atmosphere.
+The skull-melting method refined by Josep F. Wenckus and coworkers in 1997 remains the industry standard.
+This is largely due to the process allowing for temperatures of over 3000 °C to be achieved, lack of contact between crucible and material as well as the freedom to choose any gas atmosphere.
 Primary downsides to this method include the inability to predict the size of the crystals produced and it is impossible to control the crystallization process through temperature changes.

-The apparatus used in this process consists of a cup-shaped crucible surrounded by radio-frequency (RF) activated copper coils and a water-cooling system.
+The apparatus used in this process consists of a cup-shaped crucible surrounded by radio frequency-activated (RF-activated) copper coils and a water-cooling system.

 Zirconium dioxide thoroughly mixed with a stabilizer (normally 10% yttrium oxide) is fed into a cold crucible.
 Metallic chips of either zirconium or the stabilizer are introduced into the powder mix in a compact pile manner.
 The RF generator is switched on and the metallic chips quickly start heating up and readily oxidize into more zirconia.
-Consequently, the surrounding powder heats up by thermal conduction and begins melting, which in turn becomes electroconductive and thus it begins to heat up via the RF generator as well.
+Consequently, the surrounding powder heats up by thermal conduction, begins melting and, in turn, becomes electroconductive, and thus it begins to heat up via the RF generator as well.
 This continues until the entire product is molten.
 Due to the cooling system surrounding the crucible, a thin shell of sintered solid material is formed.
-This causes the molten zirconia to remain contained within its own powder which prevents it from contamination from the crucible and reduces heat loss.
-The melt is left at high temperatures for some hours to ensure homogeneity and ensure all impurities have evaporated.
+This causes the molten zirconia to remain contained within its own powder which prevents it from being contaminated from the crucible and reduces heat loss.
+The melt is left at high temperatures for some hours to ensure homogeneity and ensure that all impurities have evaporated.
 Finally, the entire crucible is slowly removed from the RF coils to reduce the heating and let it slowly cool down (from bottom to top).
 The rate at which the crucible is removed from the RF coils is chosen as a function of the stability of crystallization dictated by the phase transition diagram.
 This provokes the crystallization process to begin and useful crystals begin to form.
 Once the crucible has been completely cooled to room temperature, the resulting crystals are multiple elongated-crystalline blocks.

-The reason behind this shape is dictated by a concept known as crystal degeneration according to Tiller.
+This shape is dictated by a concept known as crystal degeneration according to Tiller.
 The size and diameter of the obtained crystals is a function of the cross-sectional area of the crucible, volume of the melt and composition of the melt.
 The diameter of the crystals is heavily influenced by the concentration of Y2O3 stabilizer.